Watch the Behavioral Science Video

 For example; two groups of people are given 400 lines of text to proofread, with the first group finding the work of 20 lines on 20 pages, while the second group has 10 lines on 40 pages.
 Despite this being the same amount of lines, the second group completed the task quicker because they could perceive their rate of progress more clearly.

-• Takeaway: The perception of progress is critical and should not be underestimated.
+- Takeaway: The perception of progress is critical and should not be underestimated.
 Structure work to optimize the perception of consistent progress.

 29. Hedonic Editing

-Outcomes should be segregated in order to maximize the psychological impact of loss from gain.
+Outcomes should be segregated in order to seperate the psychological impact of loss from gain.
 This can be seen when a single loss is often preferred over multiple losses, even if they amount to the same value.

 For example, most people would say they prefer to lose 100 dollars once, rather than lose 20 dollars on five separate occasions.
-The same is often said of gains, where people are more impressed when receiving 20 dollars over five payments, than 100 dollars in one payment.
+The same is often said of gains, where people are more impressed when receiving 20 dollars over five payments, rather than 100 dollars in one payment.

-• Takeaway: Situations encompassing a large loss and a small gain are best kept as separate entities.
+- Takeaway: Situations encompassing a large loss and a small gain are best kept as separate entities.

 30. Mindset